 Q: What if I am contacted by an insurance company or another investigator?

-Bianco Professional Association recommends that you do not discuss the details of your injury or the way in which you were injured until you have first consulted with an attorney.
+BPA recommends that you do not discuss the details of your injury or the way in which you were injured until you have first consulted with an attorney.
 Any documents you sign or settlements you agree to prior to speaking with an attorney could affect your ability to recover full compensation for your injury.

 Q: What are my rights if I’ve been injured?